Quantized energy levels

 • Where [math]\displaystyle{ a_{0} = {\frac{4π ε_{0}ħ^2}{m_{e}e^2}} = 0.0529 }[/math] nm

 While the value for each energy level is set in place, the energy of each individual electron can change.
 This can happen either by an interaction with another electron or a photon.
-For an electron, they can jump from the ground state to the fourth level if they receive enough energy to match the energy of the fourth level.
+Any electron can jump from the ground state to the fourth level if it receives enough energy to match the energy of the fourth level.

 Computational Model